 Bona fide independent, educational, scientific, or policymaking conferences promote scientific knowledge, medical advancement, and the delivery of effective health care.
 These include conferences sponsored by national, regional, or specialty medical associations; conferences sponsored by accredited continuing medical education providers; and grand rounds.
-Globus Medical may elect to support these conferences in the following ways:

-- Educational grants provided either directly to the conference sponsor to reduce conference costs, to a training institution, or to the conference sponsor to allow attendance by medical students, residents, fellows and others who are HCPs in training.
-The grant must meet all other requirements set forth within this Code of Ethics as well as Globus Medical's Grants and Donations Policy, as applicable. - 2.
-Modest meals and refreshments may be provided to support the conference's meals and refreshments so long as the funding is consistent with Globus Medical's Grants and Donations Policy and in a manner consistent with the sponsor's guidelines as well as being modest in value and subordinate in time and focus to the purpose of the conference.
+Globus may elect to support these conferences in the following ways; educational grants provided either directly to the conference sponsor to reduce conference costs, to a training institution, or to the conference sponsor to allow attendance by health care professionals such as medical students, residents, fellows and others who are HCPs in training.
+The grant must meet all other requirements set forth within this Code of Ethics as well as Globus Medical's Grants and Donations Policy, as applicable.
+Globus may make grants to support the genuine medical education of health care professionals subsequent to the guidelines of the AdvaMed Code and the MedTech Code.